mlogan914/mlogan914.github.io/_pages/services.md

 ---

 ## Why teams call me
 In many organizations, data is scattered across systems, teams, and vendors.
 Reports don’t match.
-Key numbers take days to reconcile.
+Key metrics take days to reconcile.
 People spend more time moving data around than using it to make decisions.

 This happens in:
 - Complex, regulated environments (like healthcare, life sciences, manufacturing)